Does NJ have an exit tax?

 Because of the timing of the state tax requirement, this policy has been thought of as being an NJ exit tax because it is paid upon “exiting” the state.

-Where the “NJ Exit Tax” Came From
+Where the “NJ Exit Tax” came from

 New Jersey originally passed this legislation under the guidance of former Governor Jim McGreevy.
 At the time, the objective was to ensure that anyone moving out of state could not do so without first paying taxes on income gained from the sale of their home.